 Back in the 1800s, Fonthill Castle served as the primary residence of Fonthill Castle was built in 1852 as the country estate of Shakespearean actor Edwin Forrest and his wife.
 The gothic revival style castle is located in the Bronx in New York and was named after William Beckford's Gothic Fonthill Abbey in England.
 Designed by Henry Chapman Mercer, the castle is now owned by the Bucks County Historical Society which also owns a museum dedicated to Mercer.

 4. Belvedere Castle

-This French Renaissance Revival style mansion in Asheville, North Carolina, is truly stunning.
-Originally the home of George Washington Vanderbilt II, the house has become the largest privately owned home in the United States as it is still operated by Vanderbilt's descendants.
+This French Renaissance Revival-style mansion in Asheville, North Carolina, is truly stunning.
+Originally the home of George Washington Vanderbilt II, the house has become the largest private residence in the United States as it is still operated by Vanderbilt's descendants.
 The estate was opened in 1895 and was filled with European furnishings that were collected by Vanderbilt during construction.
 Now the house has been converted into a museum and is one of the most popular tourist attractions in Asheville.

 6. Gillette Castle

 Originally the home of American actor William Gillette, Gillette Castle can be found between East Haddam and Lyme, Connecticut along the Connecticut River.
 Gillette was best known in the early 1900s for playing Sherlock Holmes on the stage.
 He also had a 3-mile long railroad surrounding the estate which entertained famous visitors including Charlie Chaplin and Albert Einstein. the 14,000 square foot home took millions to create but was turned into a state park by the state of Connecticut following Gillette's death in 1937.

 7. Hammond Castle